jpxor/cxxbuilder/README.md

 - OBJ_PATH: same as SRC_PATH, except the extension is changed to ".o",
 - OBJ_FILES: list of all object files found under the root directory after the compile pass,
 - others: all others are specified in the config files.

+## Why?
+I built this because I couldn't get make to rebuild object files when a header file changed.
+I also wanted a better understanding and more control over the build process for my projects.
+I like building from the command line, and so this was the next logical step.